rmcgibbo/logsumexp/README.md

 Fast logsumexp
 ==============
-*Fast Logsumexp function available from Python*
+*Fast [log-sum-exp](http://machineintelligence.tumblr.com/post/4998477107/the-log-sum-exp-trick) function in Python*

 This code is about 2.5x faster than alternative scipy/numpy/cython/numexpr implementations.
 It's fast because of explicit use of SSE vectorized intrinsics.